 - or grey-blue.

-Personality or Temperament of Tibetan Mastiff
+Personality or Temperament

-If you train this dog as a puppy, he’s much more likely to respond.
-Of course, if you miss the puppy stage, yep, it’s going to be hard (or maybe even impossible).
+This is a powerful and strong-willed dog.
+Many people complain that this dog is too stubborn and challenging to train.
+However, that’s a bit of a quick judgment.
+If you teach this dog as a puppy, he’s much more likely to respond.
+Of course, if you miss the puppy stage, it will be hard (or maybe even impossible).
 This early socialization will make or break your dog’s behavior, so sign your dog up for obedience school when he’s still a puppy.

 By getting your dog…

-One thing to note is that like most big dogs, he’s not the ideal pup to be around young children.
-Although they can coexist with kids (especially if they’ve been around them since they were a puppy), they aren’t particularly fond of kids.
+To continue socializing with other animals and humans, including strangers, throughout their life, he’ll stay social and have less of a chance of being overly territorial.
+One thing to note is that he’s not the ideal pup to be around young children like most big dogs.
+Although they can coexist with kids (especially if they’ve been around them since they were a puppy), they aren’t fond of kids.
 Never leave a young child alone with a Tibetan Mastiff.

 Tibetan Mastiff Basic Care